hilakornis/VisualPatrolBot/README.md

 # VisualPatrolBot
 ## About:
-The TurboPi is a high-quality metallic robot car kit designed for the Raspberry Pi 4B.
+The TurboPi is ametallic robot car kit designed for the Raspberry Pi 4B.
 It features four motors, four mecanum wheels, a camera mounted on two servos, a line follower, and an ultrasonic sensor with multicolor LED lights.

-The kit includes software that makes it relatively easy to get started and control the robot’s movements.

 My project aims to program the TurboPi to autonomously navigate a room until it locates a specific target—a red ball.